Many homeowners ask themselves: How to get stains out of carpets?

 - It does not negatively affect the health of pregnant women and people with overly sensitive skin;

-- Baking soda is a natural carpet odor remover.
-Unlike many store-bought chemicals, it is mostly scentless and won’t leave an offensive odor.
+- Baking soda is a natural carpet odour remover.
+Unlike many store-bought chemicals, it is mostly scentless and won’t leave an offensive odour.